Blowing Rock Town Council adopts FY 2020-2021 budget

 A Valley Boulevard study update was provided to the Blowing Rock Town Council by Blowing Rock Planning Director Kevin Rothrock, who shared several recommendations for the road that the Planning Board agreed upon during its May meeting.

-According to past Blowing Rocket reports, in January, the Blowing Rock Planning Board presented town council with a study regarding improvements that could be implemented along Valley Boulevard in Blowing Rock.
+According to past Blowing Rocket reports, in January, an ad hoc group presented the council with a study regarding improvements that could be implemented along Valley Boulevard in Blowing Rock.

 Recommendations, as presented in January, included narrowing the scope of the usable color palette, limiting the scope of building materials, reducing maximum building height, clarifying natural landscaping designs in the town’s land use code, limiting roof-mounted electric equipment and reducing front-facing setbacks.
 Requiring additional architecture elements with a potential point system to meet approval by the town was also suggested, according to past reports